35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 ### ...BL give the game away...

 And in fact BL has never really wanted to commit to delivering either 35%, or any a fixed amount of affordable housing.
-BNP Paribas' review of an early BL viability appraisal says *'..the Applicant's preferred strategy for the outline phases is to determine the level of affordable housing on the basis of a phased review mechanism'*.
+BNP Paribas' appraisal of an early BL viability review says *'..the Applicant's preferred strategy for the outline phases is to determine the level of affordable housing on the basis of a phased review mechanism'*.
 This was BL's position in 2019, predating the introduction of new building safety regulations and despite the more favourable economic circumstances of the time **[^16]**.

 BNPP's comment on BL's 2019 aproach was that *'This could result in the outline parts of the scheme providing no affordable housing at all'.*  BNPP further warned the Council that *'..their lack of ability to negotiate the level of affordable housing at the review stages, as the review structure is likely to be formulaic'.*  Southwark evidently took heed of BNPP'S advice and only gave the original planning permission on the promise of 35% affordable housing.
 Now though in 2026, after the Mayor's decision, BL have their *'preferred strategy'* in place and the only affordable housing that will come beyond 9% depends on viability reviews.  **[^17]**.

 ### ...but stengthen their grip...

-Apart from being formulaic and leaving Southwark (and the Mayor) with little negotiating power, there are furher limits to the possibility of additional affordable and family housing.
-The reviews will only cover the residential element of the development, which is just 40% by floorspace, so any
+Apart from leaving Southwark (and the Mayor) with little negotiating power, the formulaic nature of the reviews strictly limit the possibility of additional affordable and family housing.
+Firstly, the reviews will only cover the residential element of the development, which is just 40% by floorspace, so any uplift in the value and profit of the non-residential part of the development will not be captured...will not count.
+Secondly, the amount of additional affordable housing is capped at 40% - just 5% more than the minimum required by the Southwark Plan, and 10% below both the Mayor's and Southwark's strategic affordable housing target \[REF]

 The one advantage of BL's 2019 preferred strategy, that there would be no fixed proporion of affordable housing, was the offer that 100% of any surplus, after viability was reached, would go towards additional affordable housing.
 But this advantage was lost and the reduced to 60% (after 16% GDV profit) by the time the original planning permission was awarded and remains 60% in the amended permission, but with a higher profit measure that looks as if  (15% IRR profit), with 40% going to BL.
 There is also a cap of 40% affordable housing.

+While the amount of surplus that go towards

 There is also a 40% cap on the amount of affordable housing, so no matter how much money BL will mkae it